 (C) Any employer who has in its employ a handicapped employee is entitled, in the event the person is injured, to a determination under this section.

 An employer shall file an application under this section for a determination with the bureau or commission in the same manner as other claims.
-An application only may be made in cases where a handicapped employee or a handicapped employee's dependents claim or is receiving an award of compensation as a result of an injury or occupational disease occurring or contracted on or after the date on which division (A) of this section first included the handicap of such employee.
+An application only may be made in cases where a handicapped employee or a handicapped employee's dependents claim or are receiving an award of compensation as a result of an injury or occupational disease occurring or contracted on or after the date on which division (A) of this section first included the handicap of such employee.

 (D) The circumstances under and the manner in which an apportionment under this section shall be made are: